jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > […]

 You just add the participant code at the end or beginning of each line.
-It is not the most exiting work, but it can be done quickly—Copy the current code (like “P1”) in the computer's clipboard (STRG+C), place the cursor with the [arrow keys](http://en.wikipedia.org/wiki/Arrow_keys) and the [end](http://en.wikipedia.org/wiki/End_key)/ [home](http://en.wikipedia.org/wiki/Home_key) keys and paste the code (STRG+V).
+It is not the most exiting work, but it can be done quickly—Copy the current code (like “P1”) in the computer's clipboard (CTRL+C), place the cursor with the [arrow keys](http://en.wikipedia.org/wiki/Arrow_keys) and the [end](http://en.wikipedia.org/wiki/End_key)/ [home](http://en.wikipedia.org/wiki/Home_key) keys and paste the code (CTRL+V).

 ![Annotating data in a word processor.](images/commentsAnalysis.png)